-When an association plans for a reserve fund, they call on trained experts known as reserve specialists.
-These assess examine every detail of the association’s common areas to determine their lifespan and condition.
-They also include factors such as inflation to determine the cost of replacement at the end of the item’s lifespan.
+They conduct a reserve study to examine every detail of the association’s assets and determine their lifespan and condition.
+They also include factors such as inflation to determine the cost of replacement at the end of an asset’s lifespan.
 Finally, the last step is to determine how much money the association needs to set aside each year.

 There are three basic plans for reserve funding: baseline, threshold, and full funding.
-These determine how prepared the HOA or condo will be when the item’s lifespan is up.
+These determine how prepared the HOA will be when the asset’s lifespan is up.

 With threshold funding, the association plans to have a certain limit, say 50%, of the item paid for by the end of its lifespan.
-The up-side to this is cheaper dues.
-The down-side is that is puts the owners at a greater risk of reaching the end of the item’s lifespan without having the proper funds available to repair or replace it.
+The upside to this option is cheaper dues.
+Meanwhile, the downside is that it puts the owners at a greater risk.
+Owners may reach the end of the item’s lifespan without having the proper funds available to repair or replace it.

 Some states require associations to maintain a reserve fund by law.
 Most of the mortgage loans on condos are underwritten by the Federal Housing Administration.
 The FHA requires that a minimum of 10% of the association’s budget be designated for the reserves.
-If an association is not allocating at least 10% of its budget, it loses it’s FHA certification.
+If an association is not allocating at least 10% of its budget, it loses its FHA certification.
 This will almost always have negative consequences for the unit/home values.

 Aside from that, who really wants to buy into an association that isn’t planning ahead?
-That isn’t executing good judgement, and should be a red flag to potential buyers.
+That isn’t executing good judgment and should be a red flag to potential buyers.
 Adequately maintaining a reserve fund will mean higher assessments over the course of time.
 However, this is much better than the alternative of a large special assessment.